-This fare can be booked for flights without a specific travel period, though availability seems to start in mid-April 2022.
+This fare can be booked for flights without a specific travel period, though availability seems to start in late May 2022.
 The fare has no expiration date and can thus be withdrawn anytime.
 Furthermore, you have to stay for at least 3 days and your stay cannot exceed 12 months.
 The business class tickets have to be booked at least 180 days before departure.
 Stopovers are not permitted.
-These flights can’t be canceled, but can be rebooked without having to pay a rebooking fee.
+These flights can’t be cancelled, but can be rebooked without having to pay a rebooking fee.

 Why is booking with an airline better than with an online travel agency?